edgexfoundry/device-onvif-camera/doc/auto-discovery.md

 Currently there are 4 different statuses that a camera can have

 **UpWithAuth**: Can execute commands requiring credentials
-**UpWithoutAuth**: Can execute commands not requiring credentials only.
-Usually this means the camera has had its credentials changed in some way.
+**UpWithoutAuth**: Can only execute commands that do not require credentials.
+Usually this means the camera's credentials have not been registered with the service yet, or have been changed.
 **Reachable**: Can be discovered but no commands can be recieved.
 **Unreachable**: Cannot be seen by service at all.
 Usually this means that there is a connection issue either physically or with the network.